Questioning Education Moving from What and How to Why and Who

 In the post-pandemic world, how can we rethink the future of education as a system, process, and tradition to make lasting changes?
-This thought-provoking book by Sean Slade reminds us that education prepares students for their futures and yet is one of the industries that has changed the least over time.
+This thought-provoking book by Sean Slade reminds us that education prepares students for their futures and yet has become stuck in the past.
 Slade asks us to move from our focus on education as a content-delivery system and instead reflect on its overarching purpose(s).
-He shows how we can shift our systems and our curriculum discussions away from beginning with the what and how, and instead start with the why and who.
+He shows how we can shift our systems and our curriculum discussions away from beginning with the What and How, and instead start with the Why and Who.

 Part 1: The Educational Solar System 1.
 Changing the Educational Solar System 2.
 A Journey Through the New Educational Solar System 3.
-The First Step is Always the Hardest Part 2: Diving deeper into each question or visiting each planet 4.
+The First Step is Always the Hardest Part 2: Diving Deeper into Each Question or Visiting Each Planet: From Why to Who to Where and When to How and What 4.
 Why 5.
 Who 6.
 Where and When 7.
-What and How Part 3: A Flipped Solar System
+How and What Part 3: A Flipped Solar System

 "Sean Slade's new jewel of a book, entitled Questioning Education, is one of the freshest and most original contributions to the school improvement literature in many years.
 Slade draws upon his many years of experience as a change leader in settings around the world to probe the deepest questions about learning and the purpose of education in our troubling times.
 Not just a critical diagnosis of where past reforms have gone wrong, Questioning Education points us in bold and yet attainable new directions.
 This truly is indispensable reading for every thinking educator."

 —Dennis Shirley, Duganne Faculty Fellow and Professor, Lynch School of Education and Human Development, Boston College, and author of The New Imperatives of Educational Change: Achievement with Integrity